The Benefits of Homemade Tea for Health and Home

 What about liberating tea from the beverage category and using the leaves themselves in cooking?
 Many books on the market delve into the science and art of cooking with tea.

-Try adding strong tea as an ingredient in meat or poultry marinades, soups, stocks, and gravies.
-Or try adding the reconstituted leaves themselves to omelets, soups, or stir fries.
+Try adding strong tea to meat or poultry marinades, soups, stocks, and gravies.
+Or try adding the reconstituted leaves themselves to omelets, soups, or stir-fries.
 Think of them as a leafy vegetable.
 Eating them adds nutrients and fiber to the medicinal punch this plant delivers.

 Home Remedies Using Tea

-• Dry tea leaves absorb odors as well as baking soda.
+• Dry tea leaves absorb odors, as does baking soda.
 Leave a few bags in the fridge, or drop some into shoes, pocketbooks, and cars.

 • Strong tea left in cooking pots overnight will remove burned-on food and stains.

-• Cool tea sponged onto skin offers relief from poison ivy, hives, or insect bites.
+• Cool tea sponged onto the skin offers relief from poison ivy, hives, or insect bites.

 For centuries, Asian cultures have used the gentle rituals of tea ceremonies for social, religious, and spiritual purposes.
 Here’s a description of how a modern physician adapts the ancient ceremony to his daily life.